 Now that my parents have moved back into their home, I’ve started tackling that list beginning with cleaning and decluttering.

 I’m always surprised by what a difference cleaning makes.
-It’s really such a simple way to create a relaxing bedroom.
+It’s really such a simple way to make your bedroom more relaxing.

 A clean room is also a blank canvas for decorating and styling.